 Ransomware attacks and the education sector

-According to The State of Ransomware in Education 2022 by Sophos, ransomware attacks in the educational sector spiked to 60% in 2021 as compared to 44% in 2020.
+According to The State of Ransomware in Education 2022 by Sophos, ransomware news attacks in the educational sector spiked to 60% in 2021 as compared to 44% in 2020.
 As per the report, 56% of lower education respondents were hit by ransomware in the past year, along with 64% of higher education institutions.

 Types of cyberattacks on educational sector during the pandemic (Source: Intel)Following the COVID-19 pandemic, students shifted to online education, which opened the opportunity for cybercriminals to break into sensitive user and system data belonging to both the school and pupils.